JRR3/toomanycells/README.md

 ```
 to use the $1$-norm.

-## Acknowledgements
+## Acknowledgments
 I would like to thank
 the Schwartz lab (GW) for
-giving me this opportunity
+letting me explore different
-and also Christie Lau for
+directions and also Christie Lau for
 providing multiple test
 cases to improve this
 implementation.